 #3.
 Your hi-res audio player is even keener on travelling than you

 As you were flying with an airline that had awesome in-flight entertainment you packed your hi-res audio player in your checked luggage.
 No worries.
 It's all taken good care of by the airline.
 But for some reason, your airline (or its baggage handlers) decided that your bag would love to fly to New York, while you're on your way to London.
-It can happen, approximately 35 million bags get lost each year worldwide Then it's good to know your travel insurance has got you covered: luggage delay allowance
+It can happen, approximately 35 million bags get lost each year worldwide Then it's good to know your travel insurance has got you covered: lost luggage cover.

 #4.
 Cheese that came with a surprise